🛎️ High demand! Book your tuktuk now 🛺

 KANDY NUWARA ELIYA TRAIN – How do I take it?
 Is it good?

-The tracks were open for business around Christmas of 1864, which is considered a remarkable achievement both in terms of speed in the pre-industrial era of the island and of engineering ingenuity and excellence, as will become clear on your trip.
+The British opened the tracks for business around Christmas of 1864.
+This was a remarkable achievement in engineering for the island’s pre-industrial era, as you will see on your trip.

-The scope of the rail line steadily increased during British colonial days and by 1927, there was 1530 km of track in operation.
+The rail line grew steadily during the colonial days.
+By 1927, there was 1530 km of track in operation.

-As the armies of the Portuguese and Dutch would testify too accessing the rolling hills, waterfalls and endless plateaus of the Hill Country is not easy.
-Thus the rail lines gradually became a connector for people, offering the intrepid tea planters ‘the wild men of the hills’ the chance for a bit of refinement in Colombo.
+Accessing the rolling hills, waterfalls, and plateaus of the Hill Country is not easy.
+The armies of the Portuguese and Dutch could testify to this.
+The rail lines gradually became a vital connector for people.
+It offered the intrepid tea planters, known as ‘the wild men of the hills’, a chance for some refinement in Colombo.

-You should check out Seat61.com for a timetable for the Kandy Nuwara Eliya train.
+You should check Seat61.com for the most up-to-date timetable for the Kandy to Nuwara Eliya train.

 • Will you get a ticket?

-• Will you get a seat with a view?
+• Will you find a seat with a good view?

-Don’t get me wrong, if you get a good seat on the train, looking out of the window moving forward – or even sitting in the door – it’s an amazing experience.
-You can however see similar views and explore the drive at your own pace if you are in your own tuktuk!
+Don’t get me wrong, the train is an amazing experience if you get a good seat.
+Looking out the window or sitting in the doorway provides incredible views.
+However, you can see similar scenery and explore the route at your own pace in your own tuktuk.

-Another traveller (Andy) who took a minibus instead of a train had this to say!
+Another traveler, Andy, chose a minibus instead of the train and had this to say:

-We haven’t tried it yet, but we know you can put motorcycles on the train for LKR 600 one way.
-If you are still desperate to catch the train with the tuktuk you should roll up to the station and check if you can put it on the overnight train.
-Let us know when you do!!!
+We haven’t tried it ourselves yet, but we know you can put motorcycles on the train for LKR 600 one way.
+If you are still desperate to take the train with your tuktuk, you should go to the station.
+Ask if you can put it on the overnight train.
+Please let us know if you do!

 4 Comments